readytensor/rt_forecasting_darts_single_exponential_smoothing/README.md

 Single Exponential Smoothing Forecaster for the Forecasting problem category as per Ready Tensor specifications.

+In Simple Exponential Smoothing, forecasts are produced using weighted averages of past observations, where the weights decrease exponentially as observations move further into the past.
+The model is suitable for forecasting data with no trend or seasonality.

 ## Project Description

 This repository is a dockerized implementation of the re-usable forecaster model.
 It is implemented in flexible way so that it can be used with any forecasting dataset with the use of CSV-formatted data, and a JSON-formatted data schema file.
 The main purpose of this repository is to provide a complete example of a machine learning model implementation that is ready for deployment.